martius-lab/comprl/docs/index.rst

 ********************

-**COMPRL** is a versatile Python package designed for hosting game-like competitions among multiple remote clients.
+**CompRL** is a versatile Python package designed for hosting game-like competitions among multiple remote clients.
 It’s designed for easy and fast integration of new game types.